Position: Stop Anthropomorphizing Intermediate Tokens as Reasoning/Thinking Traces!: Anthropomorphization of Intermediate Tokens

 As we discussed, post-training can induce a model to first generate long strings of intermediate tokens before outputting its final answer.
-There has been a tendency in the field to view these intermediate tokens as the human-like ``thoughts" of the model or to see them as \textit{reasoning traces} which recapitulate internal processes.
-This is by far the most contentious issue about LRMs.
+There has been a tendency in the field to view these intermediate tokens as the human-like ``thoughts" of the model or to see them as \textit{reasoning traces} which could reflect internal reasoning procedures.
+This is precisely the tendency our position paper argues against.
+We start by listing the various (unhealthy) ramifications of this anthropomorphization: